valr300/WebApiCoreRental/README.md

 	sudo systemctl status kestrel-WebApiCoreRental.service

-proceed to fix any error it could give you, you can use the following command to help you:
+proceed to fix any error it could give you, you can use the following command to help you find errors:

 	journalctl -f
 	sudo systemctl status nginx